 - Nipple discharge

-Masculinizing hormones carry these risks:
+Masculinizing hormones carry these possible risks:

 - Making too many red blood cells (polycythemia)